 It’s easy to join AERC, with lots of options.
 Use our Online Join Form or you can download a paper form.
 You are also welcome to call the AERC office toll-free at 866-271-2372 (8-4 Pacific Time).
 You can also join at any ride — see the ride manager for a membership form.
 This allows you to avoid paying a day member fee.
 (Check with the office for current new member special offers.)

 Yes.
-However, you will be charged an additional $15 to become a member for the day, which covers administrative costs.
+However, you will be required to pay the day member fee of $20 per ride, which covers administrative costs.

 Use the Member Login button at the top right of the AERC home page to get to the member page, then click on My Profile to edit.
 Or give the office a quick call at 866-271-2372. .
 Please note: To change your region or weight division, you must contact the office.

 Go to “Member Home” and login.
 Then click on “My Horse Info” to see a list of all equines registered to you with AERC.